Rafapp/CMPE131Team10/meetings.md

   - Umesh: finished the rating frontend, is working on the rating backend and the splash page.
   - Rafael: finished the frontend for the first four functions, is currently working on the login database.

+### 2022-05-6 at 21:30
+- Mohammad, Umesh, Rafael attended the meeting
+- Updates: We all put our codes together and made sure it worked

+  - Mohammad: merged the functional requirements
+  - Umesh: merged the functional requirements
+  - Rafael: merged the functional requirements